 One study found that 75 percent of resumes will never get into the hands of a real person.
 Another revealed that more than 90 percent of Fortune 500 companies are using resume screening software during their hiring processes.
 Because these automated resume screening systems are so prevalent, it's critical to write ATS-friendly resumes so your application materials will get seen by human eyes.

-Read on to discover how to use keywords in a resume, as well as how to write and optimize ATS resume templates to ensure your application will get past the bots and into the right hands, every time you apply to a job.
+Read on to discover how to use keywords in a resume, as well as how to write and optimize ATS resume templates to ensure your application will get past the bots and into the right hands, every time you apply for a job.
+If you finish the article and still feel unsure about how to make your resume ATS-proof, let our professional Resume Builder help you get the work done.

 Write an ATS-Friendly Resume in 4 Steps